swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The `priority` operation queries the priority of the task.

-Task priorities are set on task creation (e.g., `Task.runDetached` or `Task.Group.add`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.
+Task priorities are set on task creation (e.g., `spawnDetached` or `Task.Group.add`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.

 The `currentPriority` operation queries the priority of the currently-executing task.
-Task priorities are set on task creation (e.g., `Task.runDetached` or `Task.Group.add`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.
+Task priorities are set on task creation (e.g., `spawnDetached` or `Task.Group.add`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.

 #### Task handles